[HISTORY: Adopted by the Board of Trustees of the Village of Cooperstown 1-19-1998 by L.L. No. 1-1998. Amendments noted where applicable.]

 Application for a new tap for water service must be in writing and signed by the owner or his duly authorized agent and submitted to the Board and then to the Village Board of Trustees for approval.
 It must be in substantially the following form:

-Application for water service to the Board of Water Commissioners of the Village of Cooperstown, New York: Application is hereby made for water service to my premises situated at ______________________, Cooperstown, New York.
+Application for water service to the Board of Water and Sewer Commissioners of the Village of Cooperstown, New York: Application is hereby made for water service to my premises situated at ______________________, Cooperstown, New York.
 If such service is supplied to me, I agree to abide by all the rules and regulations of your Board, now and hereafter made, and to pay all water rents for such service.

 Owners desiring to use water for building purposes must make application to the Board therefor in writing.
 A reasonable charge will be made.